Who's Behind Listverse?

 They were originally discovered in 1915 by Frederick Twort and have since become relatively famous in the field of microbiology as a therapeutic tool to help control bacterial infections.

-While “phage therapy” is still under development, it is possible that it could be used in a number of different applications.
+While “phage therapy” is still under development, it is possible that it could be used in several different applications.
 It has already been used to treat some different types of ailments, and it shows great promise for the treatment of conditions ranging from cystic fibrosis to cancer.
-Some say that in our age of antibiotic-resistant bacteria, phage therapy also offers a viable replacement for traditional antibiotics.
+Some say that phage therapy also offers a viable replacement for traditional antibiotics in our age of antibiotic-resistant bacteria.

 Tropical panic grass has always had the ability to grow in soil with an unusually high temperature.
 Researchers have since discovered that the cause behind this unique ability seems to be a virus.
 A fungal endophyte grows on this grass, and a virus that infects this fungus seems to be the source of this heat-resistant power.